magicfryingpan/magicfryingpan.github.io/about.md

 We can wait.

 Okay, finished it?
 Awesome.
-Well, in Earthbound one of your characters (Paula) is able to weild a weapon called the _Magic Fry Pan_.
+Well, in Earthbound one of your characters (Paula) is able to wield a weapon called the _Magic Fry Pan_.
 This weapon is badass, has a cool name and is part of a game loved by many.

 So, this blog piggybacks off that weapon's name in order to (hopefully) borrow some of that nostalgia _magic_...